Scams: how you can avoid them

 Check the quality of the communication - misspelling, poor punctuation and bad grammar are common signs of bogus emails or text messages.

-Look out for messages that express a sense of urgency like ‘failure to respond in 24 hours will result in your account being closed’.
+Fraudsters will try to create a sense of urgency as a way of pressuring you in to giving your personal details.
+For example, they’ll say things like ‘failure to respond in 24 hours will result in your account being closed’.

-For lots of people, using the internet makes up a major part of their day.
-We’ve put together some tips to help you stay safe online:
+We’ve put together some tips to help you stay safe:

-Keep an eye out for any emails or SMS messages you think are suspicious, especially around the time you’re expecting a payment.
+Keep an eye out for any emails, phone calls or SMS messages you think are suspicious, especially around the time you’re expecting a payment.

 Always ensure that you’re using a secure website when submitting sensitive information online and don’t post personal info on social media pages.